DIY Plantain Salve

 This homeopathic medicine is a wonderful addition to your home first aid kit.
 Simply apply a light coat of salve to minor wounds, rashes, mosquito bites or bee stings – apply a light bandage if needed.

-Simple diy products you can make at home include: salve made with calendula and this honey burn salve.
+If you want to make more natural products using beeswax, whip up a batch of this salve made with calendula flowers or this honey burn salve– that also contains aloe.
 All are great to have on hand in case of an emergency.

 Plantain Salve Recipe